hazae41/saumon/README.md

 $log$(123, new X())
 ```

-✅ Calling an in-file macro whose parameters depend on imported definitions
+✅ Calling an in-file macro whose parameters are imported

 ```ts
 import type { X } from "./x.ts"